The Bob Bilger Graduate Student Award

 An interdisciplinary faculty committee will conduct a review of the proposals.
 Students are eligible to receive the award on a one-time basis.

-- An essay (500 words or less) describing in your own words how your dissertation research is related to that of Professor Bob Bilger.
+- An essay that details your research accomplishments and the direction you would like your research to take in the future.
 The essay should also explain the problem that you are addressing, the specific goals of your research, and the impact/significance of this work on psychoacoustics and hearing science.
-Please attach this essay to the form found here.
+In a separate text box in the application, also describe how your research is related to that of Professor Bob Bilger.
+Please submit this essay in the application form, found here.

 - Your curriculum vita that includes degrees, academic and professional experiences, publications, presentations, awards, and honors.
 Please attach your CV to the same form, found here.